mleduque/The-Stone-of-Askavar/README.md

   <p><b>Translators</b><br /><br />
   French: Lothringen<br />
   Spanish: AlaisFcZ<br />
-  German: Jarl,Wertax and Gerri </p>
+  German: Jarl, Wertax, Gerri and Ychap</p>
   <b>Contributers</b></p>
   <p>Thanks to authors and contributors of the <a href="http://forums.blackwyrmlair.net/index.php?showforum=103">DRIZZT Saga</a> for providing a good template to work from.<br></p>